Bat: Conservation

 Groups such as the Bat Conservation International aim to increase awareness of bats' ecological roles and the environmental threats they face.
+This group called for Bat Appreciation Week from October 24–31 every year to promote awareness on the ecological importance of bats.
 In the United Kingdom, all bats are protected under the Wildlife and Countryside Acts, and disturbing a bat or its roost can be punished with a heavy fine.

 In Sarawak, Malaysia, "all bats" are protected under the Wildlife Protection Ordinance 1998, but species such as the hairless bat (Cheiromeles torquatus) are still eaten by the local communities.
 Humans have caused the extinction of several species of bat in modern history, the most recent being the Christmas Island pipistrelle (Pipistrellus murrayi), which was declared extinct in 2009.

 Many people put up bat houses to attract bats.
-The 1991 University of Florida bat house is the largest occupied artificial roost in the world, with around 400,000 residents.
-In Britain, thickwalled and partly underground World War II pillboxes have been converted to make roosts for bats, and purpose-built bat houses are occasionally built to mitigate damage to habitat from road or other developments.
+The 1991 University of Florida bat house is the largest occupied artificial roost in the world, with around 450,000–500,000 residents.
+In Britain, thickwalled and partly underground World War II pillboxes have been converted to make roosts for bats, and purpose-built 'bat bridges' are occasionally built to mitigate damage to habitat from road or other developments.
 Cave gates are sometimes installed to limit human entry into caves with sensitive or endangered bat species.
 The gates are designed not to limit the airflow, and thus to maintain the cave's micro-ecosystem.
-Of the 47 species of bats found in the United States, 35 are known to use human structures, including buildings and bridges.
-Fourteen species use bat houses.
+In the United States, 35 of the 47 bat species roost on human-made structures, while 14 of them use bat houses.

-Bats are eaten in countries across Africa, Asia and the Pacific Rim.
-In some cases, such as in Guam, flying foxes have become endangered through being hunted for food.
-There is evidence that wind turbines create sufficient barotrauma (pressure damage) to kill bats.
+There is evidence that suggests that wind turbines might create sufficient barotrauma (pressure damage) to kill bats.
 Bats have typical mammalian lungs, which are thought to be more sensitive to sudden air pressure changes than the lungs of birds, making them more liable to fatal rupture.
-Bats may be attracted to turbines, perhaps seeking roosts, increasing the death rate.
-Acoustic deterrents may help to reduce bat mortality at wind farms.
+Bats may approach turbines to roost on them, increasing the death rate.
+Ultrasonic signal may help to deter bats from appoarching wind farms, thus reducing deaths.
+The diagnosis and contribution of barotrauma to bat deaths near wind turbine blades have been disputed by other research comparing dead bats found near wind turbines with bats killed by impact with buildings in areas with no turbines.

+The effects of climate change on bats is debated; a 2022 literature review concluded that "Several biological and ecological traits of bats may make them sensitive to climate change, yet there is surprisingly little evidence on how these mammals respond to this anthropogenic environmental pressure."
+A 2025 study of European species found that bats populations may be sifting their ranges further north.
+Specifically, range suitability declined markedly in southern Europe while increasing at higher northern latitudes.